ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch21.md

 pipeline.

-In machine learning and AI, we often use the phrase â€œgarbage in, gar- Â bage out,â€? meaning that poor-quality data will result in a poor predictive model.
+In machine learning and AI, we often use the phrase â€œgarbage in, gar- bage out,â€? meaning that poor-quality data will result in a poor predictive model.
 In other words, we cannot expect a well-performing model from a low-quality dataset.

-Iâ€™ve observed a common pattern in applied academic projects that attempt to use machine learning to replace an existing methodology.
+I've observed a common pattern in applied academic projects that attempt to use machine learning to replace an existing methodology.
 Often, researchers have only a small dataset of examples (say, hundreds of training examples).
 Labeling data is often expensive or considered